vkhazin/cloudmigration-courseware/content/chapter-06/BackupRestoreLab.md

 23. Running the sync command (make sure to replace bucket name with your own):
 `aws s3 sync '/home/ubuntu/backup' 's3://vlad-khazin-backup-mysql' --storage-class STANDARD_IA`
 24. Where `--storage-class STANDARD_IA` reduces the cost for hosting infrequently accessed content, see more details in [S3 Storage Classes](https://aws.amazon.com/s3/storage-classes/)
-24. Now you can validate that a the backup file has been stored in S3
+24. Now we can validate that the backup file has been stored in S3
-25. To simulate a sequence of disasters, delete backup file: `rm -rf ~/backup`
+25. To simulate a sequence of disasters, delete backup file: `rm -rf ~/backup` to simulate a lost backup on the local file system
 26. Login into mysql shell: `mysql -u root -p`
 27. *Accidently* drop the table: use helloworlddb; drop table message;`
 28. Confirm there is no more table in the database: `use helloworlddb; select * from message;`